cornell-netlab/capisce/semantics.md

-# Proposal for new Approach
+# Proposal for Returning To Table Totality

 I propose we modify our semantics & instrumentation understanding tables as total functions from a packet slice to an action choice (which may be the